emesexochitl/Roseobacter/TDA_2021/README.md

 <img src="https://user-images.githubusercontent.com/14163953/117681598-8fcffe00-b1b2-11eb-8170-f0cec0333f19.jpg"  width="300" height="300" />
 </p>

 Sometimes when graphs get more complex, other visualizations are useful as well.
 Betwenness and Eigenvector-centrality are plotted for this reason.
-With betweenness we can see the shortest way, or the level of connections of the edges, with the Eigenvector version we seethe influence of a node has on the network.
+With betweenness we can see the shortest way, or the level of connections of the nodes, with the Eigenvector version we see the influence of a node has on the network.

 <p float="left">
 <img src="https://user-images.githubusercontent.com/14163953/117682028-f5bc8580-b1b2-11eb-88fc-9253cf8e8ea4.jpg" width="500" height="auto" />